CharlesLiuCool/notebook/APUSH/Unit 5 (1844 - 1877)/Unit 5 Terms.md

 >[!info]- Writ of Habeus Corpus / 1st Amendment New York City Riots
 >
 > > [!book] Writ of Habeus Corpus
 > > A legal rule that protects an individual's rights from unlawful detention or imprisonment.
 During civil unrest, suspension of the writ could be used to take order.
-President Lincoln suspended the Writ of Habeus Corpus.
+President Lincoln suspended the Writ of Habeus Corpus to suppress riots against drafting for the war in New York City.